• Home

 Trick or Treat Night

-In 1992 the Lancaster Inter-Municipal Committee began to encourage municipalities throughout Lancaster County to observe Trick of Treat Night on the same date.
+History: In 1992 the Lancaster Inter-Municipal Committee began to encourage municipalities throughout Lancaster County to observe trick-or-treat Night on the same date.
 The LIMC recommended a policy that trick-or-treating be between 6:00 p.m. and 8:00 p.m. on Halloween (October 31), except when Halloween falls on a Saturday or Sunday, in which case trick-or-treating should be on the prior Friday.
 The officials of each municipality decide whether to follow that policy, usually by passing a resolution.
 Twenty-three municipalities notified the LIMC that they would follow that policy and join in the uniform observance that first year.
 Participation has increased over the years.
-In several recent years, all sixty municipalities in Lancaster County have had trick-or-treating at the same time
+In several recent years, all sixty municipalities in Lancaster County have had trick-or-treating at the same time.

 Copyright © 2020